magus/dcsseeds/README.md

   only show hide button when more than 2 players have submitted force players to play the active seeds

-- show version next to race and background as well

 - reroll button on new seed page (refresh)

 - Design and styling